dtex/j5e/README.md

 # Embedded-JS
 Embedded-JS is a device framework for providers using TC-53's IO pattern.
-Right now, that only Moddable's IO module, but we should see more soon.
-The is the recommended method but if you prefer to use a package manager, check out these [instructions for using npm](docs/using-npm.md).
+Right now, that's only Moddable's IO module for XS, but we should see more soon.
+This is the recommended method but if you prefer to use a package manager, check out these [instructions for using npm](docs/using-npm.md).

 ## Usage
 This library is pretty easy to use, but getting your machine configured can be a bit of a chore.
 Don't worry though, the process is well documented.